orbanszlrd/hardhat-user-storage/README.md

 ### Running Tests with Coverage

-For test coverage you need to install the *solidity-coverage* package
+For test coverage you need to install the [solidity-coverage](https://www.npmjs.com/package/solidity-coverage) package.

 ```shell
 npm run coverage